Fatal Accident Attorneys in Freehold NJ

 Time Limit for Filing a Monmouth County Wrongful Death Claim

 There is a strict time limit on filing a wrongful death claim in New Jersey.
 The person bringing the claim has two years to file the lawsuit.
 This clock starts running at the time of the victim’s death.
 If you suspect that a loved one died as a result of negligence, it is highly advisable to consult with an experienced wrongful death lawyer as soon as possible.
 Your lawyer will need to begin evaluating the circumstances of your loved one’s death and gathering evidence to support the lawsuit prior to filing a wrongful death claim.
 Typically, when a wrongful death occurs in Monmouth County, the lawsuit is filed in the Monmouth County Superior Court which is located in Freehold, New Jersey.

 Consult a Monmouth County NJ Wrongful Death Attorney Today

 If your family has suffered the tragic loss of a loved one and you would like to speak to one of our Monmouth County wrongful death lawyers, contact our office day or night.
-Our attorneys are compassionate and aggressive attorneys with local offices in Wall Township, NJ.
+Our attorneys are compassionate and aggressive attorneys.
 Call us today at 732-825-6120 for immediate assistance.